Chart Color Schemes

 Gooburrum is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Gooburrum, as per the latest Census evaluation, all dwellings were houses with none being semi-detached, apartments, or other types.
-This contrasts with Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Gooburrum stood at 53.9%, with mortgaged dwellings at 38.1% and rented ones at 8.0%.
-The median monthly mortgage repayment was $1,400, lower than Non-Metro Qld's average of $1,655.
-Median weekly rent in Gooburrum was $300, compared to Non-Metro Qld's $345.
-Nationally, Gooburrum's mortgage repayments were significantly lower at $1,400 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Gooburrum, as per the latest Census, was entirely houses at 100.0% with no other dwellings (semi-detached, apartments, 'other' dwellings), contrasting Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Gooburrum stood at 53.9%, higher than Regional Qld, with mortgaged dwellings at 38.1% and rented ones at 8.0%.
+The median monthly mortgage repayment was $1,400, lower than Regional Qld's average of $1,655.
+Median weekly rent in Gooburrum was $300, compared to Regional Qld's $345.
+Nationally, Gooburrum's mortgage repayments were significantly lower at $1,400 against the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing